fachiappetta/heat-hack-2022/README.md

 > #NeedTeammate or #NeedTeam

 ### Food
 We will provide food and snacks for in-person participants.
 Please grab your food and enjoy the nice weather (expected to be sunny and up to 74°) with your team.
-Please note that food and beverages are not allowed in the classrooms.
-The food pickup location is to be announced
+Please note that food and beverages are not allowed in the classrooms.  _*Updates: We will set up a food hub at the picnic area behind Morehead (please see info in the Location section).
+Please consider bringing your own plates/tupperware/silverware to help reduce the plastic and paper waste!_

 **Special note on food:** We have ordered vegetarian food and have limited gluten-free options.
 Snacks will also be provided during the day.
 If you may have concerns about food restrictions or allergies, please consider bringing your own food.